SaadFarhanIdress/project-1-expense-tracker-server/README.md

 # If you wanna clone this repo
 1) Clone it
-2) Then run this command on the project's root directory
+2) Then run the following command on the project's root directory

 ```bash
 yarn add